paul-duvall/100-days-of-code/log-r3.md

 ## Day 15
 ### Tuesday 19 February 2019

+#### Review / Learn:
+* Started reading Steve Krug's Don't Make Me Think, a book about web usability.
+Have read the section on guiding principles, including how the web is used by people (scanning, settling for the first decent option - satisficing), designing for scanning, the importance of giving users 'mindless choices' and not getting them to think too much ('Don't make me think!').
+* Read [article](https://blog.logrocket.com/the-only-reason-your-css-fails-8e4388d562af) on core principles of CSS - block formatting context, box model, stacking context, and the cascade (particularly specificity).

 #### Project:
 * Finished changes to make the header section of the front page mobile first